Holidays Calendar for November 14, 2022

 • 1979 Born: Olga Kurylenko, Ukrainian and French actress and former model.
 She is known for her roles in Hitman, Quantum of Solace, and Black Widow.

-• 1979 President of the USA Jimmy Carter issued Executive order 12170 freezing all Iranian assets in the United States.
-This action was a respond to the hostage crisis, when 66 American diplomats and citizens were taken hostages in Iran on November 4.
+• 1979 U.S. President Jimmy Carter issued Executive order 12170, freezing all Iranian assets in the United States.
+It was a response to a hostage crisis where 66 American diplomats and citizens were taken hostage in Iran.

 • 1977 Died: Abhay Charanaravinda Bhaktivedanta Swami Prabhupada, Indian monk and guru.
 He founded the International Society for Krishna Consciousness.